 Interest Rates and Repayment

-The interest rates for SBLOCs often are lower than those you would be able to qualify for with a personal loan or line of credit from your bank or by using a credit card to fund purchases.
-In fact, some SBLOC lenders might not run a credit check or conduct an analysis of your liabilities before setting and extending the credit line, and may determine your maximum limit solely based on the value of your portfolio.
-SBLOC interest rates typically follow broker-call, prime or LIBOR rates plus some stated percentage or “spread”—and you will be responsible for interest payments on an on-going basis.
+The interest rates for SBLOCs are often lower than those you would qualify for with a personal loan or line of credit from your bank or by using a credit card to fund purchases.
+In fact, some SBLOC lenders might not run a credit check or conduct an analysis of your liabilities before setting and extending the credit line and may determine your maximum limit solely based on the value of your portfolio.
+SBLOC interest rates typically follow broker-call, prime or LIBOR rates plus some stated percentage or “spread”—and you will be responsible for interest payments on an ongoing basis.
 Although interest is calculated daily, and the interest rate on your loan can change every day, it is usually charged monthly and will appear on your monthly account statement.
 Some firms offer the option of a fixed rate SBLOC.

 Weigh Potential Advantages and Risks